Okeke-Divine/AskSarcasmBot/Readme.md

 # AskSarcasmBot

-A Reddit bot that replies to new AskReddit posts with responses that sound 100% human — sarcastic, casual, and imperfect.
+A Reddit bot that replies to new AskReddit posts with responses that sound 100% human (sarcastic, casual, and imperfect).
 Powered by Cohere’s language model and PRAW for Reddit interaction.